-The firm performs analyses to identify any potential factors impacting to our firm's audit quality so that we can take actions to continuously improve.
+PwC Channel Islands performs analyses to identify any potential factors impacting our firm's audit quality so that we can take actions to continuously improve.
 One of our primary objectives when conducting such analyses is to identify how our firm can provide the best possible environment for our engagement teams to deliver a quality audit.
 The firm looks at audits both with and without deficiencies-whether identified through our own internal inspections process or through external inspections-to help identify possible distinctions and learning opportunities.

 For individual audits, a team of reviewers that is independent from the engagement team identifies potential factors contributing to the quality of the audit.
-The firm considers factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources, and training, among others.
-Potential causal factors are identified by evaluating engagement information, performing interviews, and reviewing audit working papers, as appropriate to understand the factors that may have contributed to audit quality (the "why of the why").
+The firm considers factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources, and training, amongst others.
+Potential causal factors are identified by evaluating engagement information, performing interviews, and reviewing selected audit working papers to understand the factors that may have contributed to audit quality.